MiguelColmenares94/holbertonschool-printf/README.md

-# _printf
+# _prinft

-_printf is a program that simulates some of the basic functionalities of the real printf from the standard stdio library.
+The _printf function is a custom implementation of the C programming function printf.
+It returns the number of characters printed and writes the output to stdout.

 ## Installation